 The Bow Press is what will give your bow its distinctive shape.
 In order to put the reflex/deflex shape to your bow, once you have applied the epoxy to your laminations and fiberglass, you will put your bow limbs into the press, then you place the press, with the bow limbs secured inside, inside the heat box.
 In essence, you will cook your bow for three or four hours, which will set the epoxy, creating an incredibly strong bond.

-Once your bow is out of the Heat Box and cooled down, you’re now ready to sand and finish your bow.
+Once your bow is out of the Heat Box and cooled down, you’re now ready to cut, shape, sand and finish your bow.
 The entire process is covered in detail in our instruction material, but this is where you’re personal touch will be applied to the bow.
 Your specific brand of craftsmanship and eye for detail in sanding the bow and shaping your riser (handle) will bring the bow to life.

 Now that you have an idea of how the process works, lets keep moving.